 Please include the following emails in email chains: firstname.lastname@example.org and email@example.com - sometimes my spsmail account is really slow in receiving emails.

 I am the debate coach at Kickapoo High School in Missouri.
 I have been involved in policy debate since 1994 as a student and/ or coach.
-The 2020-21 topic marks my 25th.
+The 2021-22 topic marks my 26th.
+I have coached in very critical circuits (one round with a plan read by any team in an entire year), very community judge oriented circuits (that don't allow CPs or Ks), TOC qualifying circuit, ELL circuits, and combinations of all circuits.
 If you have questions, please email firstname.lastname@example.org

 - As long as we are online, please make sure you are adding intentional breaks between arguments.
 These can be verbal or non-verbal but they are necessary to make sure flowing is happening from the oral arguments instead of just from the speech doc.
 As an example, clearly say the word "next" or "and" after each card/ subpoint/ etc. or slow down for the tags to where there is a noticeable difference between the card or warrants and the next tag.
 This is one of those things that the technology just isn't as good as being face-to-face, but it may make debate better down the line.